 Next, combine the peeled & chopped potatoes in a small pot with a few inches of water.
 Bring the water to a boil with the lid on, and once boiling, turn the heat to medium and cook for 8-10 minutes with the lid on, until the potatoes are soft.While the potatoes cook, combine the cashews & water in a blender and blend until smooth – you should have a creamy sauce with no lumps.
 Drain the cooked potatoes and mash them lightly with a fork, add the coconut butter, cashew cream, and optional salt and mix all well until you have light and fluffy mashed potatoes.
 Season to taste and set aside.
 Next, combine the cooked lentils, cooked vegetables, chopped walnuts and Dijon mustard together in the large mixing bowl and mix with your hands until perfectly combined.

 *Check for salt and add an additional teaspoon if you like.

+When ready to cook, heat the oven to 350 degrees.
+Oil a standard glass pie plate (my mom used to serve hers in a cast iron fry-pan) and spread the entire filling mixture on the bottom.
+Spread to make it even and condensed.
 Next, spread the mashed potatoes over top of the filling.
 Use a fork to make ‘waves’ on the top (or however you like it!) and top with a generous swirl or two of olive oil.
-Bake the pie uncovered in the oven for 40 minutes, until a nice golden crispy crust forms on the potatoes.
+Bake the pie uncovered in the oven for 40 minutes, until nice golden crispy crust forms on the potatoes.
 Remove from the oven and serve hot, with or without chopped fresh parsley or chives as a garnish.
-Leftovers keep very well, and are also great cold (I speak from experience here!)
+Leftovers keep very well and are also great cold (I speak from experience here!)